b-lukaszuk/BS_wJ_eng/contents/tic_tac_toe.md

 to read the message with move declaration (`println("Computer plays: ", move)`).
-Moreover, as for now the algorithm generating move in `getComputerMove` is great for testing, but gets boring pretty quickly, feel free to change it (or try to beat a more challenging algorithm found in [the code snippets](https://github.com/b-lukaszuk/BS_wJ_eng/tree/main/code_snippets/tic_tac_toe)).
+Moreover, as for now the algorithm generating move in `getComputerMove` is great for testing, but gets boring pretty quickly, feel free to change it (or try to beat a somewhat more challenging algorithm found in [the code snippets](https://github.com/b-lukaszuk/BS_wJ_eng/tree/main/code_snippets/tic_tac_toe)).

 Lastly, like in @sec:progress_bar_solution you could also add the functionality